keyou/chromium_demo/README.md

 ---

-> This project is migrating to chromium version `91.0.4472`,not done yet,please checkout `c/80.0.3987` branch if you want to success build!
+> This project is migrating to chromium version `91.0.4472`,not done yet,if you want to build all demos,please checkout this project to `c/80.0.3987`, and checkout chromium to `80.0.3987.165`,then run `gclient sync`.
 If you are interested in this, please feel free to contact me in the Discussions channel.
 > I have built a WeChat group, used to facilitate technical discussions, if you are interested, welcome to add my WeChat, I will pull you into the discussion group.
 WeChat:
 > <img src="https://user-images.githubusercontent.com/1212025/126026381-b153090c-f53f-4aa8-8204-d830d8fe0a6d.jpeg" width="200">

 This project is used to demonstrate how to use some basic mechanisms in chromium, including asynchronous multitasking, mojo, multi-process, etc.

+> Tips:
-> Tip: If you are new to chromium, it is recommended to study these demos in order.
+> 1. If you are new to chromium, it is recommended to study these demos in order.
+> 2. These demos are ONLY tested on Linux and Android.
+> 3. Welcome PR/MR.

 Demo list: